Read our blog about breast cancer in men.

 Though boys and girls begin life with similar breast tissue, over time, men do not have the same complex breast growth and development as women.
 At puberty, high testosterone and low estrogen levels stop breast development in males.
-Some milk ducts exist, but they remain undeveloped, and lobules are most often absent.
-However, breast problems, including cancer, can occur in men.
+Some milk ducts exist, but they remain undeveloped.
+Lobules are most often absent.
+However, breast problems, including breast cancer, can occur in men.

 Learn more about breast anatomy.

-Breast cancer in men is rare, but it does happen (about one percent of all breast cancer cases in the U.S.) .
-In 2013, it is estimated that among U.S. men there will be :
+Breast cancer in men is rare, but it does happen.
+In the U.S., about one percent of all breast cancer cases occur in men .
+In 2015, it is estimated that among men in the U.S., there will be :

-Rates of breast cancer incidence (new cases, including new cases of primary breast cancer among survivors, but not recurrence of original breast cancer among survivors) and mortality (death) are much lower among men than among women .
-For example, in 2009 :
+Rates of breast cancer incidence (new cases) and mortality (death) are much lower among men than among women .
+For example, in 2011 (most recent data available) :

 Incidence (new cases)